arhohuttunen/coding-revolution/content/post/hexagonal-architecture-spring-boot.md

 }
 ```

-Since the `@DataJpaTest` annotation only scans certain beans, we have to also scan for our adapter classes.
+Since the `@DataJpaTest` annotation only configures beans for some JPA-related components like our repositories, we also have to scan for our adapter classes with `@ComponentScan`.

-In this example, we are using the H2 database, but in a production-ready application we'd use something else like PostgreSQL.
-In such case, it would be better to test the persistence adapter against the real database e.g. using Testcontainers.
+In this example, we are using the H2 database, but in a production-ready application, we'd use something else, like PostgreSQL.
+In such case, it would be better to test the persistence adapter against the real database, e.g. using Testcontainers.

 {{% callout note %}}
 **Additional reading:**